iamsahilkansal/Expense-Tracker-Splitter/README.md

 ## A brief overview of the project:

+#### Have you ever felt like you were in a group where everyone contributed different amounts for a shared expense and you didn't know how to settle the amount fairly among all members? <br>
-This project is a basic expense splitter and settler program.
-It allows users to input the names of individuals and the amount spent by each person, and then calculates the total spendings and the amount each person should pay.
-It also includes a function to settle the expenditure among the individuals.
+This project aims to solve that problem by providing a simple and easy to use expense splitter and settler.
+With features like adding and tracking the amount contributed by each member, calculating the total spendings, and providing a fair way to settle the amount among all members, this project is perfect for anyone who wants to make sure that shared expenses are settled fairly and easily.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Installation instructions: